anrl/librx/README.md

 Many normal regex features are supported.

 An alphanumeric character, '_', or '-' will match itself.
-All other characters need to be escaped with a backslash (unimplemented).
+All other characters need to be escaped with a backslash.

 You may quote a string of characters with single (``'``) or double (``"``) quotes and its contents will match unaltered.
 There is no difference between